 Yes.
 These are standalone products — you do not need to be a Startwise consulting client to use any of them.
 They exist independently and are designed to be self-serve.

 Live means the product is in production and generally available — real users, real data, real support.
 Beta means core functionality is stable but the product is still being actively shaped by feedback; expect rough edges.
-Alpha means we are testing with a small group and the product changes frequently — ideal if you want to influence the roadmap and do not mind instability.

 Most products start as a problem we or a client kept running into that no existing tool solved well.
 If you are sitting on a problem like that, tell us.
 We can't guarantee it becomes a product, but the ones that did all started with exactly that kind of conversation.